edHelper.com

 1 Have you ever said something and then realized your words came out just a little tangled up?
 Maybe you accused your little brother of "chipping through the flannels."
 Of course, you meant "flipping through the channels."
 A simple slip of the tongue.
 But now your little brother isn't just laughing at you; he's rolling on the floor and scaring the cat.
 How humiliating!

 2 Don't feel too bad, though.
 Everyone, including your little brother, trips over his or her tongue once in a while.
 There is even a name for this kind of slip.
-The Greeks called it metathesis, which means switching things around.
+The Greeks called it metathesis, which means to change the position of things.

 5 Rev. Spooner was a smart man though not a handsome one.
 He was an albino with pink-white skin.
 He had squinty eyes and terrible eyesight.
 His head was over-large for his small body.
 Those who knew him described him as cheerful and kind.
 He had a fatherly manner with his students, but he wasn't a pushover.
 He could be very firm with those who strayed.
 A historian reported that Spooner "looked like a rabbit, but he was as brave as a lion.
 He was prepared at any moment to stand up to anybody."